– World management –

 Serbian soprano Tamara Banješević is hailed by both European and American critics for her powerful stage presence and her beautiful lyric voice.
 Opera News proclaimed her as “a performer clearly poised for a major career”.

-Recent highlights include Gluck’s Euridice at the Aalto-Theater in Essen, Woglinde in Rheingold/Götterdämmerung and Waldvogel in Siegfried as well as 1st Lady in The Magic Flute at the Opera Bastille in Paris.
+Recent highlights include Gluck’s Euridice at the Aalto-Theater in Essen, Woglinde in Das Rheingold/Götterdämmerung and Waldvogel in Siegfried, and the First Lady in Die Zauberflöte at the Opéra Bastille in Paris.

-In September 2018 Tamara Banješević joined the opera company of the Aalto Theatre Essen, performing roles as Fiordiligi (Così fan tutte), Pamina (Zauberflöte), Gretel (Hänsel und Gretel), Micaëla (Carmen), Ännchen (Freischütz) directed by Tatjana Gürbaca (available on CD by Oehms Classics), Eva (Cain, overo il primo umicidio-Scarlatti), Euridice (Gluck-Orfeo), furthermore gave her Salzburger Festspiele debut as Fortuna (Damigella) in I’incoronazione di Poppea (available on CD by Harmonia Mundi) debut at the Carnegie Hall and received the 1st Prize at the Manhattan International Music Competition.
+In September 2018 Tamara Banješević joined the opera company of the Aalto Theatre Essen, performing roles as Fiordiligi (Così fan tutte), Pamina (Die Zauberflöte), Gretel (Hänsel und Gretel), Micaëla (Carmen), Ännchen (Der Freischütz) directed by Tatjana Gürbaca (available on CD by Oehms Classics), Eva (Cain, overo il primo umicidio), Euridice (Gluck-Orfeo), furthermore gave her Salzburger Festspiele debut as Fortuna (Damigella) in L’incoronazione di Poppea (available on CD by Harmonia Mundi) debut at the Carnegie Hall and received the 1st Prize at the Manhattan International Music Competition.